 For underage drivers, blood alcohol content (BAC) of .02% or higher is grounds for a DUI or DWI.

-A competent DUI attorney will not advise you to seek diversion without first examining the details of your police report.
+A competent defense attorney will not advise you to seek diversion without first examining the details of your police report.
 Our first priority at Rokusek Stein Law, LLC, is to find grounds for an acquittal or dismissal.

 These are some of the questions we ask during our investigation: